Daneil Cyrus

 Daneil Nicholas Cyrus (born 15 December 1990) is a Trinidadian professional footballer who plays as a defender for the Trinidad and Tobago national team.

-Professional
+Club career

 Cyrus was born in Plymouth, Trinidad and Tobago.
 He was waived by Sporting Kansas City in February 2012 after spending part of the 2011 season with the Major League Soccer club.
 In July 2012 he signed for W Connection in the TT Pro League.

 In May 2014, Cyrus went on loan to V.League 1 side Hà Nội T&T.

 On 6 August 2015, Chicago Fire acquired Cyrus on loan.
 In August 2019, he was signed by Mohun Bagan to play in the 2019–20 I-League, and clinched the league title.

 In 2022, Cyrus moved back to India signing with another I-League club Sudeva Delhi ahead of the 2022–23 season.

+International career

+Cyrus made his international debut for Trinidad and Tobago on 5 May 2010, in their 2–0 friendly defeat to Chile; he earned a total of 90 caps for his country so far.